 At the most VPN providers you can buy a 1 month subscription.
 Buy such a subscription at the providers you think could be interesting for you.
 Make your own review, test a few of them.
 Also the most providers offer own apps for Windows / MAC / iOS and Android (even if not all).
 Take that into reconsideration.

 Check the number of countries available.
-Do you really need a VPN provider that has over 5.000 servers in 61 different countries (NordVPN), or over 3.000 servers in 160 countries (ExpressVPN) ?
+Do you really need a VPN provider that has over 5.000 servers in 61 different countries (NordVPN), or one with over 3.000 servers in 160 countries?

 How many countries do you really need to connect to with your VPN?